citelao/sensible/passwords.md

 Long sequences of random numbers and letters will always be the hardest passwords to guess.
 </aside>

-Surprisingly, it's important that your common passwords be memorable!
+But, surprisingly, it's also important that your common passwords be memorable!

 Think of how you use passwords: if they're hard to remember, do you see yourself using different ones for each site?
 What if they were super-easy to remember?
 And sometimes (in emergencies) you need to share your passwords with other people.
 How do you plan on sharing `zdurqjwu`?